 Professor Paul Hellewell graduated in Pharmacology from King’s College London then undertook a PhD at the Babraham Institute in Cambridge.
 After a period of post-doctoral research in London he was awarded a MRC Travelling Fellowship to undertake further research in Denver, USA.

 In 1990 he returned to the UK, spent two years at British Biotechnology in Oxford before taking up a Senior Lectureship at Imperial College and was then appointed to a Chair in Vascular Biology in Sheffield in 1998.
 There he had a number of leadership roles in the Medical School and Faculty of Medicine, Dentistry and Health, latterly Faculty Director of Research and Innovation.

 Paul is a Fellow of the British Pharmacological Society and of the Royal Society of Biology.
-Paul joined Brunel University London in August 2014 as Dean in the newly created College of Health and Life Sciences, taking responsibility for aligning key strategic objectives with teaching and research.
+Paul joined Brunel University London in August 2014 as Dean in the newly created College of Health and Life Sciences (now College of Health, Medicine and Life Sciences), taking responsibility for aligning key strategic objectives with teaching and research.
 He became Vice Provost and Dean in August 2018.

 Key achievements include: leading strategic reviews in Social Work and Health Sciences, reviewing the College structure and implementing changes, improving the College’s financial position which has seen high growth particularly in the areas of Biosciences and Psychology, establishing 3 new College Research Centres and developing the Brunel Partners for Academic Centre for Health Sciences.

 Paul is also very much focused on leading his College to develop graduates that can make a real difference to the world around them.